Change management: Human factors

 The University of New South Wales offers a Graduate Certificate in Change Management (GCCM).

 One of the major factors which hinders the change management process is people's natural tendency for inertia.
 Just as in Newton's first law of motion, people are resistant to change in organizations because it can be uncomfortable.
 The notion of doing things this way, because 'this is the way we have always done them,' can be particularly hard to overcome.
 Furthermore, in cases where a company has seen declining fortunes, for a manager or executive to view themselves as a key part of the problem can be very humbling.
 This issue can be exacerbated in countries where "saving face" plays a large role in inter-personal relations.
 As mentioned above, there are some groups that prioritize their own benefits above organizations' benefits, and involving such groups into organizational change will naturally create obstacles, and some departments may directly or indirectly resist organizational change due to the conflicts of their interests.

 To assist with this, a number of models have been developed which help identify their readiness for change and then to recommend the steps through which they could move.
 A common example is ADKAR, an acronym which stands for Awareness, Desire, Knowledge, Ability and Reinforcement.
 This model was developed by researcher and entrepreneur Jeff Hiatt in 1996 and first published in a white paper entitled The Perfect Change in 1999.
 Hiatt explained that the process of becoming ready for change is sequential, starting from the current level of each individual, and none of the five steps could be avoided: "they cannot be skipped or reordered."

+Transformation saturation

+Transformation saturation is the threshold where an individual or organization can no longer effectively process or integrate any more change.
+When the capacity for tolerating disruption is exceeded, entities may exhibit maladaptation, and becomes overwhelmed, leading to exhaustion, resistance, and a decline in efficiency and performance.
+This may result in individual and organizational apathy, confusion, disengagement, and opposition.

+The rate at which transformation saturation is reached is determined by the timing of when the change begins, the pace of change, and the length and magnitude of the transformation.

+Threat rigidity

+Threat rigidity is inflexibility to change in the face of threats that may justify change.
+It is an organizational behavior where the response to perceived threats is an inflexible adherence to established routines and behaviors, even when change may be more appropriate.

+Threat rigidity can lead to employee disengagement.
+The return to office initiative has been in part attributed to threat rigidity.
+The contingency theory provides an alternative to threat rigidity enabling changes to occur.
+The term was coinned in a 1981 paper Threat Rigidity Effects in Organizational Behavior: A Multilevel Analysis.